 People today, Heinrich sat thinking, just had no idea about werewolves.
 They rented a movie from the DVD rental shop, or they saw a series on television, and what they saw was what they believed.
 It was all full-moon and fangs and gruesome killings, and it all ended with a silver bullet shot by the unlikely hero.

 Heinrich sighed as he looked down at the big volume he had been paging through.
 Back then, back in the sixteenth century, at the time when this book had only just begun to be written, werewolves had been true blood creatures, fresh from the curse that had created them.
-Each one had been a noble creature, strong and sleek and proud.
+Each one had been a noble beast, strong and sleek and proud.

 Three hundred years had been a long time.
 And despite their bloodthirsty reputation, the truth was that werewolves were, for all but three days of the month, human beings.
 Well, almost human.
 But they had thoughts, and feelings, and instead of there being an Alpha male and female, there were family units in which everybody were allowed to mate.